kinverarity1/python-sa-gwdata/docs/source/background.rst

 - **Drillhole number**: Drillholes are uniquely identified by this.
 It is strictly an integer which ranges from one up to six digits. e.g. 53925.
-  Note that it forms part of the unique URL to both Groundwater Data https://www.waterconnect.sa.gov.au/Systems/GD/Pages/Details.aspx?DHNO=53925 and the SARIG drillhole database https://minerals.sarig.sa.gov.au/Details.aspx?DRILLHOLE_NO=53925
+  Note that it forms part of the unique URL to both Groundwater Data:

+  https://www.waterconnect.sa.gov.au/Systems/GD/Pages/Details.aspx?DHNO=53925

+  and to the SARIG drillhole database:

+  https://minerals.sarig.sa.gov.au/Details.aspx?DRILLHOLE_NO=53925

 - **Unit number**: this is a set of two numbers: a four digit mapsheet number e.g. 6628, and an integer as sequence number, e.g. 6956.
 The mapsheet and sequence numbers, when presented together, form a "unit number".
 It can be